sammy200-ui/JavaScript_main/README.md

 Welcome to my JavaScript learning repository!
 This space is dedicated to documenting my progress, practice, and projects as I dive into the world of JavaScript.

 ## 📋 About the Journey
 I am currently learning JavaScript from **YouTube tutorials** and tackling beginner-to-intermediate concepts.
-My goal is to build a strong foundation in JavaScript, enhance my problem-solving skills, and create real-world projects.

 ## 📚 Learning Roadmap
 1. **Basics of JavaScript**